jonromero/Cuby/README.md

 ### Interactive Shell

-Cuby comes with an interactive shell called `icb` (just like Ruby's `irb`) which you ran run for the command line.
+Cuby comes with an interactive shell called `icb` (just like Ruby's `irb`) which you can run for the command line.

 The shell is currently considered to be in an Alpha state, as it doesn't fully work with all the quirks of Cuby.